BoweryJG/crm/DELETE_TEST_RECORDS.md

 The script will:
 1. Load environment variables from `.env.local`
 2. Connect to your Supabase project
-3. Delete the 20 most recent call_analysis records and their associated linguistics_analysis records
+3. Delete the 20 most recent linguistics_analysis records
 4. Output the results to the console

 ## Customization